 3 – Base-Level Outdoor Fire Pits

-Base level fire pits look absolutely stunning when they’re built properly.
+Base level (also known as in-ground) fire pits look absolutely stunning when they’re built properly.
 They easily blend in with the surrounding landscape and decor without detracting too much from other areas of the backyard.
 They’re built by digging a deep base into the ground, that’s why it’s imperative that you assess the quality of the soil before beginning the project.

 4 – Simple Bowl-Shaped Fire Pit on the Patio